-Caring for another person can present new challenges, especially if you have work, children or other responsibilities on your plate.
+Giving care to another person can present new challenges, especially if you have work, children or other responsibilities on your plate.
+Caregiver burnout is a reality.

 According to Stats Canada, the number of people caring for an elderly parent while having kids of their own living at home has increased significantly in recent years.
 With all that life may throw at you, it’s important to stay healthy and grounded.
 Here are some tips on avoiding burnout as a family caregiver.